yoriiis/resume/README.md

 - Leading team development
 - Research and development
 - Participation in the recruitment of future developers
-- Participation in the improvement of the agency’s methodology PHP, Drupal
+- Participation in the improvement of the agency's methodology PHP, Drupal

-> Technologies: Javascript, HTML5, Drupal, Adobe Photoshop, Gulp, Webpack, jQuery, SASS, Git, ES6
+> Tech Stack: Javascript, HTML5, Drupal, Adobe Photoshop, Gulp, Webpack, jQuery, SASS, Git, ES6

 ### Open-Source